cstpdk/dockerfiles/haproxy-confd/README.md

 - /services/entryname/hosts/[1,2,3,4] <- Value is endpoints of IP:Port

-NOTE: For https, the ssl is terminated when hitting haproxy, and continues forward as a plain http request
+NOTE: For https, the ssl is terminated when hitting haproxy, and continues forward as a plain http request.
+SSL .pem files should be mounted in /keys folder.
+Haproxy will use this folder as crt.
+This means that there must only be .pem files in the folder

 Entries are then available by requesting the service with either url path matching entryname or host header matching entryname, that is